The Computational Complexity of Disconnected Cut and 2K2-Partition: Introduction

-By a result on retractions of Hell and Feder~\cite{FH98}, which we explain later, the so-called list versions of $2S_2$-{\sc Partition} and $2K_2$-{\sc Partition}, where each vertex has been assigned a list of blocks in which it must be placed, are \NP-complete.
+In the literature, $2K_2$-partitions have been well studied, see e.g. three recent papers of Cook et al.~\cite{CDEFFK10}, Dantas, Maffray and Silva~\cite{DMS10} and Teixeira, Dantas and de Figueiredo~\cite{TDF10}.
+The first two papers~\cite{CDEFFK10,DMS10} study the $2K_2$-{\sc Partition} problem for several graph classes, and the third paper~\cite{TDF10} defines a new class of problems called $2K_2$-hard.
+In addition, the first paper also proves that $2K_2$-{\sc Partition} can be solved in $O((2^d-1)n^2)$ time for $n$-vertex graphs of minimum vertex degree~$d$.
+By a result on retractions of Hell and Feder~\cite{FH98}, which we explain later, the list versions of $2S_2$-{\sc Partition} and $2K_2$-{\sc Partition} are \NP-complete.
 A variant on $H$-partitions that allows empty blocks $V_i$ in an $H$-partition is studied by Feder et al.~\cite{FHKM03}, whereas Cameron et al.~\cite{CEHS07} consider the list version of this variant.